 - When giving a lecture-

-Many students with learning disabilities are not very good at multitasking, which makes listening to lectures very difficult for them.
+It is important to point out that many students with learning disabilities are not very good at multitasking, which makes listening to lectures very difficult for them.
 Try simple things, such as pausing after making relevant points, clearly indicating transitions to new topics, or making lecture outlines/notes available in advance.

-- When giving a quiz or test-
+- When giving a quiz or exam-

 - When assigning projects or presentations-